Clearwater Domestic Violence Lawyer

 Accusations of domestic violence can come out of nowhere, particularly in a divorce when one spouse is looking to gain leverage over the other.
-When facing this tough issue, it’s important to work with a skilled Clearwater domestic violence defense attorney.
+When facing this tough issue, it’s important to work with a skilled domestic violence defense attorney.

 What is Domestic Violence?